xk-huang/yet-another-nerf/README.md

         - `directions` are not normalized
         - The shape `poses` could both be `(..., 4, 4)` or `(..., 3, 4)`
         - Supports custom `min/max_depth` & `image_width, image_height`, `xy_grid` from `image_width, image_height` leverages `functools.lru_cache`

+    4. feature_extractors/
+        - takes in keyword args from the extra args from the input of `pipeline`, and return keyword args. (currently only return `global_codes`)

 2. dataset/
-    the shapes of gt_rgb & bg_rgb should both be `(B, H, W, 3)` (to be compatible with the chunkify function) the range of images should be normalized to `[0, 1]` to compatible with the sigmoid activation. define a `dataset_bundle: NamedTuple` in the `Dataset`; in `runner.apis` wraps the data accordingly.
+    - the shapes of gt_rgb & bg_rgb should both be `(B, H, W, 3)` (to be compatible with the chunkify function)
+    - the range of images should be normalized to `[0, 1]` to compatible with the sigmoid activation.
+    - define a `dataset_bundle: NamedTuple` in the `Dataset`; in `runner.apis` wraps the data accordingly.
+        - The keys of the arguments should be the same as those in `pipeline`, `feature_extractor`.
+        - Currently, `networks` only take in `global_codes`

 3. runner/
-    Multiprocess loading is on CPU.
+    - Multiprocess loading is on CPU.

 ### Strcture of nerf.pl